DeepLcom/deepl-dotnet/README.md

       new[] { "お元気ですか？", "¿Cómo estás?" }, null, "EN-GB");
 Console.WriteLine(translations[0].Text); // "How are you?"
 Console.WriteLine(translations[0].DetectedSourceLanguageCode); // "JA"
+Console.WriteLine(translations[0].BilledCharacters); // 7 - the number of characters in the source text "お元気ですか？"
 Console.WriteLine(translations[1].Text); // "How are you?"
 Console.WriteLine(translations[1].DetectedSourceLanguageCode); // "ES"
+Console.WriteLine(translations[1].BilledCharacters); // 12 - the number of characters in the source text "¿Cómo estás?"

 // Translate into German with less and more Formality: foreach (var formality in new[] { Formality.Less, Formality.More }) {